-RSA Queensland - Responsible Service of Alcohol Queensland Online Course - OLGR Approved – SITHFAB009A
+RSA Queensland – Responsible Service of Alcohol Queensland Online Course – OLGR Approved – SITHFAB201

-If you want to serve or sell alcohol in Queensland, you need an RSA Certificate.
+If you want to serve or sell alcohol in Queensland, you need an RSA Statement of Attainment (also known as an RSA Certificate).
 To obtain an RSA Certificate you need to complete RSA Training.
 This course is valid in Queensland, South Australia, Northern Territory and Western Australia.

 We are required by law to verify your identity.
 Upon completing your RSA course online, you will receive your RSA Certificate within 1 business day, after you have submitted your identification.